-I answered a question on wealth and social responsibility for Philosophy in Action Radio on 22 May 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on wealth and social responsibility on 22 May 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Doesn't greater wealth entail greater responsibility?
 If you have amassed a great fortune, don't you also have to shoulder a greater responsibility to society and your fellow man than others?
 After all, success in business doesn't occur in a vacuum: it always depends on the community to some extent.
 People like Michael Bloomberg or George Lucas know that they would not be where they are today without some pretty significant assistance from others.
 So shouldn't they assume more responsibility for their fellow man than others?